chuthihuong/GP/README.md

-#Statistical Test for Designing Tournament Selection in Genetic Programming
+#Semantic Tournament Selection for Genetic Programming based on Statistical Analysis of Error

-This code provides a Java implementation of statistics tournament selection methods as described in "Statistical Test for Designing Tournament Selection in
+This code provides a Java implementation of statistics tournament selection methods as described in "Semantic Tournament Selection for Genetic
-Genetic Programming"  by Thi Huong Chu et al.
+Programming based on Statistical Analysis of Error"  by Thi Huong Chu et al.

 # Methods:
 + GP/GP: Standard Tournament Selection,